Tableau Tutorial For Beginners – Learn What is Tableau Data Visualization

-Tableau is new to the market so it still growing day by day, i.e., its market share is growing on daily basis.
+Tableau is new to the market, so it still growing day by day, i.e., its market share is growing on a daily basis.
 It is in almost every industry, healthcare to transportation, everywhere.
 It has a very strong client base, which includes companies like Nokia, Deloitte, Microsoft and many more.
-These companies user Tableau on daily basis to meet the requirement for business intelligence.
+These companies use Tableau on daily basis to meet the requirement for business intelligence.

 This Tableau Tutorial describes following drawbacks of Tableau.

 Tableau, specialize BI application, which is very easy to use but still, it is not a platform which develops analytical applications that can share broadly.
 Tableau is not for the enterprises that have wide deployments and have broad business and population of a technical user.